What You Need to Know About Using Affidavits

 General affidavits are any sworn statement of fact on any subject.
 They are unlike other types of affidavits because they can be tailored to meet specific needs in any legal situation.
 Like other affidavits, on the other hand, general affidavits are still signed under oath and in the presence of a notary.

 It is important to note, however, that certain affidavits should contain specific information so that they fulfill their purpose and meet legal requirements.
-That is why using forms is a helpful way to ensure that you have all of the information you need for a particular type of affidavit.
+Depending on the jurisdiction, a judge or notary public may be required to administer the oath or validate the affidavit.

 We provide a variety of affidavit forms that will help you develop the right affidavit for your needs.
 We also point out the specific formalities that you must use to make the affidavit legally valid.
 Our subject-specific forms include the information necessary for the particular purpose for which the affidavit is commonly used.
 You can find them in our legal documents section or using the specific links below.